GustavoHessVL/WebProc/README.md

  Run the following command to make sure all dependencies are met: npm install

---make sure the npm and node are installed! (https://nodejs.org/en)
+--make sure both npm and node are installed! (https://nodejs.org/en)

 ### `npm start`
 In the project directory, you can run: